 Sony announced the release of its latest camera, the Cybershot DSC-RX1, in September 2012.
 This is the world's first full-frame compact digital camera, according to Sony.
 A 24.3 megapixel full-frame sensor attached to a capable 35mm f2 lens makes this camera very desirable.
 Being able to produce professional quality photos in a small package that can fit in your pocket ensure the popularity of this camera.

-* Sony Cybershot HX30V: This Sony digital camera produces fantastic video and photos in a package that's very compact, yet versatile, and perfect for someone on the go.
-The 18.2 megapixel camera is known for its fast performance, including full HD video capture and very fast continuous burst mode, on top of features like a GPS tracker. * Sony Cybershot HX200V: This model is rated by consumers as one of Sony's best digital cameras because of its extremely large 35x optical zoom and fast burst mode.
-The lack of RAW capture makes it obvious that Sony is aiming the camera at a more amateur market than some of the competition.
-The HX200's image quality is rated from good to excellent in Sony digital camera reviews, and video quality is one of the the finest on the market.
+* Sony Cybershot HX30V: This Sony digital camera produces fantastic video and photos in a very compact yet flexible package great for travel.
+The 18.2 megapixel camera is known for its fast performance, including full HD video capture and very fast continuous burst mode, on top of features like a GPS tracker. * Sony Cybershot HX200V: This model is rated as one of Sony's best digital cameras by consumers because of its very large 35x optical zoom and fast burst mode.
+The lack of RAW capture makes it obvious that Sony is marketing this camera for a market that's more amateur than some of the competition.
+The HX200's image quality is rated from good to excellent by Sony digital camera reviews, and video quality is among the greatest available.

 Sony has a wide range of digital cameras suitable for photographers of any skill level, and reviews of most of the cameras offered by Sony can be found on this site.
-No matter what Sony digital camera you choose, you will be pleased with the photos and videos you make.
+You will be totally happy with the end result regardless of which Sony digital camera you decide on.